Council Tax Reduction - changes in your circumstances

 - if you, or your partner are on savings credit only, changes in membership of your household, changes involving dependent children (not a change in the child's age), changes to any capital that could take it over £16,000 and changes to the income and capital of a partner which have not been taken into account in the pension credit claim.

 How to report changes in circumstances

 You can report changes in circumstances in writing, by telephone or in any other way allowed by your local authority.
-You should report changes within 21 days, or as soon as possible after the change happens.
+You should report any changes as soon as possible after they happen.

-Most changes which affect you CTR will take effect in the week after the date on which you report the change, but there are a number of exceptions to this.
+Most changes which affect your CTR will take effect in the week after the date on which the change happened, but there are a number of exceptions to this.
 You may be able to continue to get CTR for a short period even if your entitlement ends.
 This is called an extended reduction.

 Moving to a new area